 The fight against doping is ongoing but will become increasingly difficult as the difference between what is artificial and what is natural is likely to become ever smaller.
 Science is learning how to rebuild humans.

 No doubt difficult ethical questions will pop up.
 Is it allowed to replace an injured natural bodypart with a better artificial one (think 3D etc)?
 Will genetic enhancements be allowed in order to prevent injuries?
 Are non-damaging performance enhancers allowed in order to create a level playing field?
 Will neurotraining be allowed as long as there are no negative side effects.
 Athletes will be walking on a thin line!
-However, my prediction is that some dogmas related to these issues will slowly disappear as real patients will be the ultimate beneficiaries.
+However, my prediction is that some dogmas related to these issues will slowly disappear as patients in the real world will be the ultimate beneficiaries.

 Prediction 8.
 Traditional sports betting business model will be completely disrupted

 Bookies, be aware!
 Your business model is about to be disrupted big time and you better adjust quickly!
 Yes, there will always be a place for sports betting, but not in the traditional way any longer.
 The arrival of AI and the blockchain will put traditional betting business models upside down!
 The role of the bookmaker will fade away and a new peer to peer betting system will have developed with more transparency and lower costs.
+New technology will allow for real time and tailor made betting in the stadium and anywhere else.
+You want to fabricate a bet with your friend in the stadium.
+Consider it done!
+It will be there!

 See also: How will the blockchain impact sports